The Best Outdoor Wood FurnitureBy Bailiegh Basham · June 16, 2022

 So, What’s the Best Wood for Outdoor Furniture?

-The answer may surprise you, because it’s not actually a wood at all.
-Here at Countryside we prefer to use recycled plastic lumber (polyethylene) for our outdoor furniture.
-It’s all still made in the USA by our expert artisans, and with the tradition, style and charm of our wooden indoor furniture—but with so many more outdoor-focused benefits:
+The answer may surprise you, because the best material for outdoor patio furniture is not a wood at all.
+Here at Countryside we prefer to use recycled plastic lumber (also known as polywood or poly lumber,) for our outdoor furniture.
+Don’t worry, all our patio furniture is still made in the USA by our expert artisans, and with the tradition, style and charm of our wooden indoor furniture—but with so many more outdoor-focused benefits: